Dental Implants in Port Orchard, WA

 Dental implants are a popular solution for patients who have teeth that are missing or badly damaged beyond the point of saving.
 Many patients qualify for dental implants, and treatment is fully customizable to fit your exact smile needs.

 Our oral and maxillofacial surgeons at Kitsap Oral, Maxillofacial & Dental Implant Surgery are eager to help more patients get their confidence back and improve their health with dental implants.
-Contact our office in Port Orchard, WA, for a consultation with Dr. Sukdeep Dhaliwal, Dr. Paul Greenwalt, Dr. Thomas Curran, and Dr. Douglas Baasch to determine the right type of restoration for you.
+Contact our office in Port Orchard, WA, for a consultation with Dr. Sukhdeep Dhaliwal, Dr. Paul Greenawalt, Dr. Thomas Curran, and Dr. Douglas Baasch to determine the right type of restoration for you.

 What Is a Dental Implant?